craftcms/docs/docs/4.x/deployment.md

 ## Deployment

 Broadly, we’re defining _deployment_ as the process of publishing code changes to a live website.
+For the following examples, we’ll assume your project uses the standard [directory structure](directory-structure.md).

 ::: tip
 Be sure and read our [Deployment Best Practices](kb:deployment-best-practices) article for some high-level recommendations.
 What follows is intended for technical users who are tasked with extending their workflow to a web server.